 His team also works with Dailymotion’s product team internally to make sure they are aware of any product updates.
 This helps them prepare help center articles, macros, and training for both Level 1 and Level 2 agents before product changes are rolled out.

 Creating separate channels in Zendesk for users and premium partners helps Dailymotion organize its internal resources.
 “We’ve created several custom tools using the Zendesk API, including one that allows us to automatically detect if the request is coming from a user or a partner.
 Depending on the nature of a request, it may go directly to a Level 2 agent.”

 Other customizations to its Zendesk instance—a dynamic CRM app to more easily troubleshoot tickets, a quick-link section in their feedback forms that pushes data to the user based on the form selected, and a “Breaking News” widget on the help center that communicates when an important feature is temporarily broken—are all designed to strengthen the customer experience.

 When the company transitioned to premium video content in 2017, Giovanni and his team made improvements to its help center, which receives 142,000 visits each month.
 They continue to work on curating support articles and sharing them proactively.
-For example, using Answer Bot, customers are able to find what they need without interacting with an agent.
-This has boosted users’ self-sufficiency and the support team’s efficiency: In just one year, Answer Bot was able to solve 2,798 tickets, a 14 percent overall resolution rate.
+For example, using the Zendesk bot, customers are able to find what they need without interacting with an agent.
+This has boosted users’ self-sufficiency and the support team’s efficiency: In just one year, thr Zendesk bot was able to solve 2,798 tickets, a 14 percent overall resolution rate.